ggracee17/ggracee17/README.md

 ### Hi there 👋 I'm Xingyu (Grace) Shen

 I'm a recent university graduate with Computer Science (AI) major.
-I enjoy analysing and solving problems, and have a keen interest in designing and building applications.
+I enjoy analysing and solving problems, and have a keen interest in designing and building innovative applications.

 ### 🌱 I’m currently learning
-* JavaScript
+* JavaScript, HTML, CSS
 * AWS